tomas-abrahamsson/gpb/README.md

      the name of the package to every contained message type (if defined), which is useful to avoid name clashes of message types across packages.
-   - The generated encode/decoder has no run-time dependency to gpb, but there is a compile-time dependency for the generated code: to the #field{} record in gpb.hrl the for the get_msg_defs function.
+   - The generated encode/decoder has no run-time dependency to gpb, but there is normally a compile-time dependency for the generated
+     code: to the #field{} record in gpb.hrl the for the get_msg_defs function, but it is possible to avoid this dependency by using the also the `defs_as_proplists` or `-pldefs` option.
    - Gpb can generate code both to files and to binaries.

 *  Introspection